briansunter/graph/site/src/content/logseq/building-a-second-brain.md

 ## My Top 3 Quotes

-> What’s the point of king something if it doesn’t positively impact anyone, not even yourself?
+> What’s the point of knowing something if it doesn’t positively impact anyone, not even yourself?

 > Your job as a notetaker is to preserve the notes you’re taking on the things you discover in such a way that they can survive the journey into the future.
-That way your excitement and enthusiasm for your kledge builds over time instead of fading away
+That way your excitement and enthusiasm for your knowledge builds over time instead of fading away

 > PARA isn’t a filing system; it’s a production system.
 It’s no use trying to find the “perfect place” where a note or file belongs.
 There isn’t one.
 The whole system is constantly shifting and changing in sync with your constantly changing life.